TeamNewPipe/documentation/docs/00_Prepare_everything.md

 - Any form of violence
 - Child pornography
 - Media that harms others
-- Media that shows the violation of human rights
+- Media that violates human rights
 - Copyright infringement/pirated media